0XOday/the_grimoire/Blog drafs/95 gripes of homelab.md

-Virtualization , Proxmox , windows vm stack, virtbox , libvirt openstack
+Virtualization , Proxmox , Windows Hyper-V technology, Oracle virtbox , libvirt openstack

 Talk about the pros and cons of each one
 *  Proxmox
 	* Cons
 		* Not handling storage safely
 		* Making assumptions
+		* Awful documentation
+	*  Pros
+		* Easy to set up
+		* Lots of community *"soultions"*